square/wire/wire-library/docs/wire_compiler.md

 With a custom schema handler, you can handle a proto schema in any way you want, including code generation or other side effects such as validation, logging, etc.

-You'll need to first implement the [SchemaHandler] interface, and then the [SchemaHandler.Factory] interface which is to return an instance of the former.
+You'll need to first extend the [SchemaHandler] class, and then the [SchemaHandler.Factory] interface which is to return an instance of the former.
 See our [recipes][SchemaHandlerRecipes] for different use cases' implementations.